The top, scientifically proven, benefits of honey

 Forget bears, humans have been honey’s no.1 fans since the Stone Age.
-It’s gone from being stored in gourd jars in Mesolithic-era Spain, to intricately decorated clay pots in Ancient Greece, to glass jars on today’s supermarket shelves.
+It’s gone from being stored in gourd jars in Mesolithic-era Spain, to intricately decorated clay pots in Ancient Greece, to glass honey jars in today’s supermarket shelves.

 It’s been poured over Hindu deities, and used to sweeten food as well as embalm the dead in Ancient Egypt.

-And over the millennia that human civilization has existed, honey has made a name for itself as one of nature’s best healers - and with good reason.
+And over the millennia that human civilisation has existed, honey has made a name for itself as one of nature’s best nutritional healers - and with good reason.